I’m a sophomore undergraduate student majoring in Computer Science at Shanghai Jiao Tong University, and I’ll graduate

 I’m also known as Chi Zhang, where Zhang is my last name.
-As the name is too common in Chinese culture (there are at least four students of this name in my school), I would be happy if you could call me Alex Chi (or 迟策).
+As the name is too common in Chinese culture (there are at least four students of this name in my school), I am commonly referred to as Alex Chi (or 迟策).

 💻 RISC-V Simulator of RV32I ISA.
 Out-of-order execution with Tomasulo algorithm and Speculation.
 Now with detailed runtime information and a full report on this project.View on GitHub